MasonD552/Engineering_4_Notebook/README.md

 [Crash Avoidance Pt.
 3 Code](https://github.com/MasonD552/Engineering_4_Notebook/blob/main/raspberry-pi/Crash_Avoidance_OLED.py)

 ### Reflection
+Certainly, here's your description with added emojis:

+🚁 **Raspberry Pi Pico Crash Avoidance Module with MPU6050 and OLED** 🛠️

 In this assignment, I was able to get the board to be rotated 90 degrees then turn on an LED and print the angular velocity values to an OLED.

+🧩 **Address Conundrum** 🤔

-The hardest part of this assignment was figuring out the address of the OLED vs. the MPU 6050.
-I found that the OLED's address was 0x3d and the MPU's address was 0x68.
-When I realized that I was supposed to put the SDA and SCL into the same pin it worked.
+The hardest part of this assignment was figuring out the address of the OLED vs. the MPU6050.
+I found that the OLED's address was 0x3D, and the MPU's address was 0x68.
+When I realized that I was supposed to put the SDA and SCL into the same pin, it worked.

+📊 **Displaying Data** 📝

 I was also able to figure out how to print my values on the board and have it say "LED Status:".
-In general, this assignemnt taught me how to print onto the OLED.
+In general, this assignment taught me how to print onto the OLED.

 &nbsp;